Skip to main content

 Good to know

 • The warehouse is chosen once per workspace.
-After binding, you can update the credentials any time (Configuration → Data Warehouse — type a new password and press Test & save connection), but switching to a different warehouse requires a workspace reset.
+After binding, you can update the credentials any time (Configuration → Data Warehouse — type a new password and press Test & save connection), but you cannot unbind or switch it in place.
+To use a different warehouse, delete the workspace from Settings → Delete account and create a new paid workspace with the intended plan.

 • Credentials are stored encrypted in your workspace’s secret store — never in files, logs, or generated code.
 The password field always reads “Stored securely”; Platinur never displays it back.